mchristianl/synthetic-reals/NOTES.md

 we have the "left associated" term on the LHS and the "right associated" term

+NOTE: Generally, it seems a good convention that the order of parameters in the definition should match the left hand side.
+This makes it easier to determine which parameters need to be plugged into the definition when having a left hand side (e.g. with `_≡⟨_⟩` reasoning).

 there seems to be a convention that
 > "We will adopt the convention of denoting the level of the carrier set by ℓ₀ and the level of the relation result by ℓ₁."